 The day I received this response from your council, I made the trip down to civic square to examine the property myself.
 The scenery, the flagpoles, and the stone podium, all came together in a manner which seemed magical.
 I could not help but think to myself that the people who built this public space did so for the very reason we are now requesting: to speak out against the current injustices bestowed upon Canadians.
 The monument on this property, I read, was dedicated to those who have fought to protect our rights and freedoms during the world wars.
 Yet, these same freedoms now seem to be in jeopardy.

 I believe this decision to be not only a violation of our charter rights, but (considering we are in the process of registering federally with Elections Canada) a breach of the Canada Elections Act.
 Therefore, we intend to challenge this decision.
-Additionally, the reason for denial given (denominational in nature) is such a stretch of the imagination it brings into question the integrity of the people who make these decisions.

 We are a group of law abiding citizens who believe that Canadians are a unique people with a unique heritage who have unique interests and we will no longer tolerate being plundered by rootless international interests.

 No pain is greater than seeing my beloved country be destroyed by the evil that has infiltrated Ottawa.

 Therefore, I will speak out against political censorship in this country – permit or not.